DSpace/RestContract/workspaceitem-data-cclicense.md

 ```

 The following attributes can be defined:
-* granted: true if a CC License has been specified
-* uri: the URI of the CC License, typically stored in dc.rights.uri, can be null
+* uri: the URI of the CC License, typically stored in dc.rights.uri, null is no license is granted
-* rights: the rights name of the CC License, typically stored in dc.rights, can be null
+* rights: the rights name of the CC License, typically stored in dc.rights, null is no license is granted
-* file: the bitstream containing the license, can be null
+* file: the bitstream containing the license, null is no license is granted

 ## Patch operations
 The PATCH method expects a JSON body according to the [JSON Patch specification RFC6902](https://tools.ietf.org/html/rfc6902)